From The Winnipeg Free Press (May 28, 2016)In Conversation with Tim Poole -- an interview with our outreach coordinator about our project.

 Chimney Swifts return to Manitoba around mid-May for the breeding season.
 They construct their nests in a dark, sheltered place, such as chimneys, barns, hollow trees, etc. The nest is built of twigs cemented together with saliva.
 They usually lay 4-5 white eggs, incubated by both sexes for 19 - 21 days.
 The young are altricial (naked and helpless at hatching), and tended by both parents.
 They open their eyes at 14 days, fly at 24 - 26 days, and leave the nest at 28 days.
 (Source:www.virtualmuseum.ca).

-The Manitoba Chimney Swift Initiative is currently being supported by two separate Environment Canada grants, the Environmental Damages Fund (2014-17) and Habitat Stewardship Program (2014/15 & 2015/16).
+The Manitoba Chimney Swift Initiative is supported by the Government of Canada's Environmental Damages Fund for Species at Risk (EDF) and Habitat Stewardship Program (HSC) and from the James L. Baillie Memorial Fund from Bird Studies Canada.
+These grants are being used to develop different strands of our work here in Manitoba.
 These grants are being used to develop different strands of our work here in Manitoba.

-In 2012 the Manitoba Chimney Swift Initiative received a grant from the Manitoba Conservation Endangered Species and Biodiversity Fund.
-From 2006 to 2011, the project received funding from the Manitoba government’s Sustainable Development Innovations Fund (SDIF) and from Environment Canada’s EcoAction Community Funding program.
+In previous years, the Manitoba Chimney Swift Initiative has received grants from the Manitoba Conservation Endangered Species and Biodiversity Fund and from their Sustainable Development Innovations Fund (SDIF) and from Environment Canada’s EcoAction Community Funding program.
 The project has also received support from Manitoba Hydro, the Lady Gray'l Fund, and other sources.

 Nature Manitoba is pleased to be involved in this project to better understand the causes behind Chimney Swift population declines and hopefully reverse this trend by placing and maintaining roosting and nesting structures..